tpape/Dynlocal/README.md

 # Dynlocal
-For Local Dynamism.
-A web plateforme that the aim is to gather socials, environmentals, or commercials local initiatives.
+*Dynlocal* stands for Local Dynamism.
+This is a web platform that aims to gather informations about social, environmental, or commercial initiatives, in order to link local interested parties.

 ## Functionnal key points
 *Sorted by priority*

 - Contributor side :
-	- Loggin
+	- Login
 	- Create a profile
 	- Complete the profile :
 		- Location (accurate, on a map)